On the Structure of Leptonic Families and Currents of the Vector Nature

 It is clear, however, that the Hermiticity of leptonic current is not excluded.
-Insofar as an individual dileptons (\ref{60}) are concerned, their scattering on a spinless nucleus can be explained by the self interference contribution to the process cross section (\ref{19}) of any of the interaction Dirac $f_{1l}(0)$ and Pauli $f_{2l}(0)$ parts.
-In other words, these phenomena originate in the flavor symmetrical field, in which nobody is in force to observe simultaneously the same lepton regardless of a kind of an antiparticle.
+Insofar as the individual dileptons (\ref{60}) are concerned, their scattering on a spinless nucleus can be explained by a self interference contribution to the process cross section (\ref{19}) of any of the interaction Dirac $f_{1l}(0)$ and Pauli $f_{2l}(0)$ parts.
+In other words, these phenomena originate in the flavor symmetrical field in which nobody is in force to observe simultaneously the same lepton regardless of a kind of antiparticle.

+The above reasonings say about that unlike the standard electroweak model, the discussed theory of force unification based on a gauge group (\ref{52}) must be left-right antisymmetric theory including a unified theoretical description of all types of left- and right-handed fermions.
+Thereby, it predicts the availability in nature of an unbroken flavor symmetry.

-According to charge conservation law, with its violation would originate an instantaneous reestablishment of the structure of Coulomb's field \cite{6}.
-But in nature no such an order \cite{26,27,28} in force of symmetry law.
+According to the charge conservation law, with its violation would originate an instantaneous reestablishment of the structure of the Coulomb field [6].
+But in nature there is no such an order [30-32] in force of symmetry laws.

-Conservation of charge come forwards in the system as a consequence of one of the most diverse symmetries \cite{29} of gauge fields before and after the emission.
+Conservation of charge comes forward in the system as a consequence of one of the most diverse symmetries [33] of gauge fields before and after the emission.
 Therefore, the legality of charge conservation at the neutrino interaction may be established only in the case where appear the dileptons and paradileptons.
-From this point of view, earlier discovered in the experiences \cite{30,31,32} processes, for example, from (\ref{16}), (\ref{17}) and
+From this point of view, the earlier discovered in the experiences [34-36] processes, for example, (\ref{16}), (\ref{17}) and

 conserving charge and lepton number may serve as the first confirmation of the existence of each of dileptons and paradileptons.